Parliament of Pakistan: National Assembly (Aiwan-e-Zeerin or Lower House)

 In the formation of the Cabinet the major portion (75%), goes to National Assembly while the rest (25%) are taken from the Senate.
-There is a democratic procedure, under article 95 of the constitution, to remove the Prime Minister from his office if he or she loses confidence of the majority of the members of the National Assembly.
+Under Article 95 of the constitution, a vote of no-confidence by the majority of the National Assembly serves as the democratic procedure for removing the Prime Minister from office.
 In this respect a resolution for a vote of no-confidence is moved by not less than 20% of the total membership of the National Assembly.
 If the resolution is passed by majority of the total membership of the National Assembly, the Prime Minister immediately ceases to hold the office.
 Similarly, for the removal or impeachment of the president, not less than one-half of the total membership of either house may give in writing its intention to do so, to the Speaker National Assembly, or, as the case may be, to the Chairman Senate, for moving a resolution for the purpose.
 In a joint sitting of the two houses, convened for the purpose, and after the deliberations, if the resolution is passed by the votes of not less than two thirds of the total membership of the Parliament, the president shall cease to hold office immediately on the passing of the resolution.
 In case emergency is proclaimed, the Parliament holds the authority to extend the term of the National Assembly.
 Under the Constitution, the Parliament may also, on the request of the Federal Government, by law, confer functions upon officers or authorities subordinate to the Federal Government.